project-alice-assistant/docs/docs/skill-development/down-the-rabbit-hole.md

 What we did here is link our 4 `intents` to the same method `bookFlight` and we check if all our slots are filled.
 If not, we ask the user for the information and limit the NLU on the intent that interests us using `intentFilter`.
 In the first if condition I even mentioned the `slot` the NLU should focus on extracting!

-As the answer will come back to the same method, the checks will naturally continue until all three are False and we can proceed to the booking!
+As the answer will come back to the same method, the checks will naturally continue until all three are False, and we can proceed to the booking!

-Make sure to read [builtin intents](../skill-development/builtin-intents.md) to understand dialogue state or you will end up having collisions with other skills!
+Make sure to read [builtin intents](../skill-development/builtin-intents.md) to understand dialogue state, or you will end up having collisions with other skills!